JakWai01/http-server/README.md

 	"net/http"
 )

-// HTTPServer creates a http server and can be reached through the porvided port type HTTPServer struct {
+// HTTPServer creates a http server and can be reached through the provided port type HTTPServer struct {
 	port string
 }